MattCollins84/simple-search-service-cms/README.md

 or set a custom environment variable in Bluemix.

-When lockdown mode is detected, all web requests will be get a `403` response except the `/` endpoint which will continue to work.
+When lockdown mode is detected, all web requests will be get a `403` response except the homepage which will continue to work.
 This will allow the data to be searched, but not modified.

 ### Privacy Notice

-The Simple Search ServiceCMS web application includes code to track deployments to Bluemix and other Cloud Foundry platforms.
+The Simple Search Service CMS web application includes code to track deployments to Bluemix and other Cloud Foundry platforms.
 The following information is sent to a [Deployment Tracker](https://github.com/IBM-Bluemix/cf-deployment-tracker-service) service on each deployment:

 * Application Name (`application_name`)
 * Space ID (`space_id`)